What is Muscular Dystrophy?

 Muscular Dystrophy Treatment

-As of now, there is no precise treatment available in the medical science.
+As of now, there is no precise treatment available in medical science.
 However, the course of the disease could be slowed down with the help of therapies, high protein diet, and medications.
 Exercise, yoga and respiratory care are often recommended for slowing down the rate of muscle weakening.